andycranston/monopng/README.md

 ## Other methods

 There are other methods available.
 Rather than document all of them here just go and look at the `monopng.py` file.
-However, some worth mentioning now:
+However, some are worth mentioning now:

 ### rectangle